cisagov/LME/docs/markdown/chapter4.md

 Elasticsearch has provided a number of videos exploring the features of Kibana and how to create new dashboards and analytics. https://www.youtube.com/playlist?list=PLhLSfisesZIvA8ad1J2DSdLWnTPtzWSfI

-Kibana's usefull features are as following:
+Kibana's useful features are as following:

 ### 4.3.1 Dashboards
 Found under "Analytics" -> "Dashboard," dashboards are a great way to visualize LME data.
 LME comes with several dashboards.
 Take some time to get familiar with the different dashboards already available.
 If interested in creating custom dashboards, see the link above for starting points offered by Elasticsearch.